Inside Duke Orthopaedic Residency

 Chief Resident Jordan Liles, MD, created the below video to give you an inside look at our residency program.
 You’ll hear from our chairman, current residents, and faculty about the program, discover why our rotations provide an excellent environment for hands-on learning and you will get an inside look into what makes our residency among the top-ranked programs in the country.

 Duke Orthopaedic Surgery Grand Rounds are typically held every Wednesday from 6:30-7:30 a.m., at 311 Trent Drive, Suite 1250.
 Due to Duke Health recommendations regarding COVID-19, GR are being held virtually until further notice.
-If you would like to attend available Grand Rounds, please complete this survey so that we can contact you with the link.

 Grand Rounds Learning Objectives